thnee/blotter/content/articles/2019-12-27-counters-postgresql-django.md

 In order to understand how to make atomic operations in SQL, it is necessary to first understand isolation levels.
-The isolation level affects how the database will create and keep locks on your data, which are used to handle conflict scenarios.
+The isolation level affects how the database will create and keep locks on the data, which are used to handle conflict scenarios.

 Try to at least read the [Wikipedia page on Isolation][wikipedia-iso],